-Any unused paid accrued leave, regardless of what the leave is called (e.g., sick leave, local leave, vacation, discretionary leave, etc.), is forfeited upon separation from employment, whether voluntary or involuntary, unless the employee provides appropriate notice of voluntary resignation as noted in << Section >> above.
+Any unused paid accrued leave, regardless of what the leave is called (e.g., sick leave, local leave, vacation, discretionary leave, etc.), is forfeited upon separation from employment, whether voluntary or involuntary, unless the employee provides appropriate notice of voluntary resignation as noted in <<Section \\>> above.
 Limitations on Leaves of Absence (Unavailability for Work)

-With the exception of leaves of absence for military duty or approved leave under the FMLA, if an employee accumulates more than <end of the complex of leave, the employee shall be separated due to unavailability to work, subject to any reasonable accommodation duties, ECIA may have under the ADA or similar law.
+With the exception of leaves of absence for military duty or approved leave under the FMLA, if an employee accumulates more than << three, five, ten, etc>> days of absence after exhausting all available paid and unpaid leave, the employee shall be separated due to unavailability to work, subject to any reasonable accommodation duties, ECIA may have under the ADA or similar law.
 Any employee separated for unavailability for work following exhaustion of all available leave will be eligible for rehire, and will be able to apply for any vacancies that may exist at any given time, depending upon qualifications and availability of job openings.